The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: Modeling the efficient induction of abstractions

 \section{Modeling the efficient induction of abstractions}

-Human cognition is characterized by a remarkable ability to transcend the specifics of limited experience to entertain highly general, abstract ideas.
-Understanding how the mind and brain accomplish this has been a central challenge throughout the history of cognitive science, and a major preoccupation of philosophy before that~\cite{descartes1628rules, locke1894essay, leibniz1996essays, chomsky1980review}.
-Of particular importance is the central role played by \textit{relations}, which enable human reasoners to abstract away from the details of individual entities and identify higher-order patterns across distinct domains~\cite{gentner1983structure,holyoak2012analogy}.
-The capacity to think in terms of relations is a major component underlying the human capacity for fluid reasoning~\cite{cattell1971abilities,snow1984topography}, and a key factor distinguishing human intelligence from that of other species~\cite{penn2008darwin}.
+Human cognition displays a remarkable ability to transcend the specifics of limited experience to entertain highly general, abstract ideas.
+Understanding how the mind and brain accomplish this has been a central challenge of cognitive science, and a major preoccupation of philosophy before that~\cite{descartes1628rules, locke1894essay, leibniz1996essays, chomsky1980review}.
+Of particular importance is the central role played by \textit{relations}, which enable human reasoners to abstract away from individual entities and identify higher-order patterns across distinct domains~\cite{gentner1983structure,holyoak2012analogy}.
+For instance, when presented with the images in Figure~\ref{rel_bottleneck_illustrated}, one can easily determine that a common relational pattern (ABA) is displayed on both the left and right, despite the involvement of completely different objects.
+This capacity is a major component underlying the human capacity for fluid reasoning~\cite{cattell1971abilities,snow1984topography}, and has been proposed as a key factor distinguishing human intelligence from that of other species~\cite{penn2008darwin}.

+A long tradition in cognitive science and AI~\cite{newell1972human,fodor1975language,anderson1996act} holds that this capacity for abstraction depends on processes akin to symbolic programs.
+A major appeal of this approach is that symbols are, by design, abstracted away from the content to which they refer, thus naturally accounting for the flexibility and systematicity of human concepts~\cite{fodor1988connectionism}.
+More recently, \textbf{program induction} (see Glossary) has provided an account of how symbolic concepts might be learned directly from data~\cite{lake2015human,lake2017building,rule2020child,ellis2021dreamcoder,dehaene2022symbols,yang2022one,quilty2022best}, formalizing learning as a search for the program that maximizes the likelihood of observed data.
+However, while this approach is capable in principle of representing any possible set of concepts~\cite{piantadosi2021computational}, the discovery of these concepts using traditional search methods often proves intractable, making it difficult in practice to identify programs with the richness and complexity of human natural concepts (though see Box 1 for discussion).